 In addition to water, the principal raw materials required to produce our products are polyethylene terephthalate ("PET") resin, high-density polyethylene ("HDPE") and polycarbonate bottles, caps and preforms, labels and cartons and trays.
 The cost of these raw materials can fluctuate substantially over time.
 We have implemented a number of risk mitigation programs in order to reduce the risk of commodity fluctuations in key areas such as energy surcharges tied to certain energy indexes within North America and throughout our European footprint.
-Our core product of residential and commercial bottled water utilizes a reusable bottle that allows for the overall cost to service to be spread out over a number of recurring trips to our customer base.
-We utilize a refill, reuse and recycle concept with our three gallon ("3G") and five gallon ("5G") bottled water packaging, which can be reused as many as fifty times per bottle.
-Where we have not established a risk mitigation program, it is often necessary to recover the increased cost of materials through price increases which we have historically had success in utilizing in order to reduce our overall exposure to rising ingredient and packaging costs.
+Our core product of bottled water utilizes a reusable bottle that allows for the overall cost to service to be spread out over a number of recurring trips to our customer base.
+We utilize a refill, reuse and recycle concept with our three gallon ("3G") and five gallon ("5G") bottled water packaging.
+Where we have not established a risk mitigation program, it is often necessary to recover the increased cost of materials through price increases, which we have historically had success in implementing in order to reduce our overall exposure to rising ingredient and packaging costs.